 This article was designed to aid those putting together a resume for working abroad.
-Read this, and consider the points to improve your chances with overseas recruiters, whether you’re moving to Hong Kong, London or Singapore from abroad.

 When applying for work abroad, make sure that you customise your resume to the given job, ensuring specific skills and regional experience is addressed properly.
 The recruiter may not see the link between your attributes and their job, so provide connections in the resume and also it will be benefitial to include a personal statement to galvanise any important points.